microsoft/TypeScript-Handbook/pages/Functions.md

 ## Typing the function

-Let's add types to our simple examples from earlier:
+Let's add types to our simple example from earlier:

 ```ts
 function add(x: number, y: number): number {